MaximeHeckel/HarborJS/README.md

 2. Fill the <code>credentials.json</code> file with your root user and host. ( nothing needs to be change here as you will run the server locally )

-3. Fill the <code>./config/database.js</code> file with your database
+3. Fill the <code>./config/database.js</code> file with your MongoDB database address

 Then run inside the HarborJS repository